GeorgiySapunov/notes/gentoo/gentoo_installation_checklist.md

     ifconfig

-Lets assume interfaces names are eno1 and ln.
+Lets assume interfaces names are eno1 and lo.
+(enp0s3 and lo)

 Add to /etc/conf.d/net: